Many pests cause chewing damage to plants. One of them is the grasshopper.

 Spraying your plants with the product will also keep the adult grasshoppers away.

-To use neem oil for grasshoppers, combine one teaspoon of organic liquid soap with two tablespoons of neem oil and a gallon of water.
+To use neem oil to kill grasshoppers, combine one teaspoon of organic liquid soap with two tablespoons of neem oil and a gallon of water.
 Shake well, and use this homemade grasshopper killer spray to coat your plants.

 13. Repellent Plants

 Some plants, not just flowers, repel grasshoppers.
-They also won’t eat some herbs and vegetables.
+They also will not eat some herbs and vegetables.

 Using these as companion plants in your garden can help deter grasshoppers before they do any damage.